Reading:

 The impact of our reading curriculum is:

-This impact can be seen within our Reading Journals that showcase our whole class text approach and within the classroom.
 We want all our children to be able to articulate how they are taught reading and how this impacts the choices they make as a reader.
-Children are being prepared for the next stage of their education through this thorough approach so that they can read at an age-appropriate level and fluency.
+Children are being prepared for the next stage of their education through this thorough cohesive approach so that they can read at an age-appropriate level and fluency.
 This is to ensure that they can access the wider curriculum.